manymoments/manymoments.github.io/_posts/2019-12-07-synchrony-uncommitted-lower-bound.md

 **Theorem 1**: Any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.

+The modern interpretation of this theorem:
+* **Bad news**: Deterministic synchronous consensus is *slow*.
+Even for crash failures, it requires $O(n)$ rounds.
+* **Good news**: With randomization, synchronous consensus is possible in constant expected time.
+See [this post](https://decentralizedthoughts.github.io/2019-11-11-authenticated-synchronous-bft/) for a survey.
+Note that randomization does not circumvent the  existence of an execution that takes $t+1$ rounds, it just (exponentially) reduces the probability of this event.

-We use the proof approach of [Aguilera and Toueg](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) that is based on uncommitted configurations.
+We use the proof approach of [Aguilera and Toueg](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) that is based on uncommitted (bivalent) configurations.

 This post assumes you are familiar with the [definitions in the previous post](...) and with the Initial Lemma we proved in the previous post: